-- Order Management – Sales, purchasing and invoicing can all be controlled by the system.
+- Order Management – Sales, purchasing, and invoicing can all be controlled by the system.
 This functionality is even more powerful when integrated with accounting software.

-- Ordering – With an automated system it is possible to automatically order manufacturing inventory well in advance of firm or anticipated orders.
+- Ordering – With an automated system it is possible to automatically order manufacturing inventory well in advance of the firm or anticipated orders.

 - Barcode Scanning – Inventory can be tracked around the workshop by manually scanning barcodes.